We have asked several healthcare professionals and their patients on their experiences with using SMS in their business communication and scheduling.

 Improved attendance rates and money savings

 Rachel: Not only has it improved attendance, but it also allows us to have really effective diary management.
-Should they get their text message, realise they can’t come, they normally call straight away, and that way we are able to fill their spot quite quickly.
+Should they get their text message, realize they can’t come, they normally call straight away, and that way we are able to fill their spot quite quickly.

 Jamie: Definitely you will save money on your non-attendance.
 That’s probably our biggest, saving money on non-attendance and people not coming in for those appointments, and you’ve always got time then if you’re sending them the day before to fill those spots.
 It’s definitely worthwhile.